oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     }

 ### 3.3.6 Links
-The definitions in an information model must be acyclic - types cannot reference themselves either directly or indirectly through other types.
+Types in an information model cannot reference themselves, either directly or indirectly through other types.
-But with links an IM can model data structures that represent arbitrarily-connected *instance* graphs, the most obvious example being types addressable by URI and types that contain URI-valued fields.
+In other words, a type graph cannot have cycles.
-Links can have any syntax, such as integers, UUIDs, or unrestricted or restricted strings.
+But an information model can represent arbitrarily-connected *instance* graphs using links.
-The only requirement is that the identifier by which an instance is referenced (it's "id" or primary key) must have the same syntax as any links that reference it (foreign keys).
+Links can have any syntax including integers, UUIDs, addresses, format-specific strings such as URIs, or unrestricted strings.
+The only information modelling requirement is that the identifier of an instance (its primary key) must have the same syntax as any links that reference it (foreign keys).

-The link extension slightly automates that requirement: the *key* option within a container type designates a field to be used as a primary key, and the *link* option designates a type as being a reference to an instance.
+The link extension automates that requirement: the *key* option within a container type designates a field to be used as a primary key, and the *link* option designates a reference to an instance of a specified type.
-The information model defines how instances are serialized, and presence of the *key* and *link* options MAY be used by applications to invoke processing operations such as referential integrity.
+The *key* and *link* options do not affect the serialization or validation of data, but they MAY be used by applications to perform relationship-aware operations such as checking or enforcing referential integrity.

 As an example, a Person type might be used to represent friends and family relationships:

     Person = Record
-        1 id        Integer(key)
+        1 id        Key(Integer)
         2 name      String
         3 mother    Link(Person)
         4 father    Link(Person)
         5 siblings  Link(Person) [0..*]
         6 friends   Link(Person) [0..*]

-Simplifying creates an explicit key type and replaces references with the type, but loses the information that the value represents a primary key or a relationship:
+Simplifying creates an explicit key type and replaces links with that type, but discards the indication that a field is a primary key or relationship:

     Person = Record
         1 id        Person$id